Course Content and Outcome Guide for ATH 102

 - Special Fee:

 Course DescriptionIntroduces methods and techniques used by archaeologists to study the development of human culture.
 Provides a survey of world prehistory, while emphasizing the development of social complexity and the origins of agriculture that precede both new and old world civilizations.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description